Riemannian metrics on differentiable stacks: Linearization of fibrations

-\begin{definition} Given a Riemannian groupoid $G\toto M$ and an embedded satu-rated submanifold $S\subset M$, an open subgroupoid $G_S\subset U\subset \nu(G_S)$ is {\bf admissible} if (i) its objects $\U0$ form an admissible open, and (ii) the pairs of composable arrows $\U2=\U1\times_{\U0}\U1$ are within the domain of the exponential map of $\eta^{(2)}$. \end{definition}
+In order to extend this to groupoids, given a Riemannian groupoid $G\toto M$ and an embedded saturated submanifold $S\subset M$, we will say that an open subgroupoid $G_S\subset U\subset \nu(G_S)$ is {\bf admissible} if (i) its objects $\U0$ form an admissible open, and (ii) the pairs of composable arrows $\U2=\U1\times_{\U0}\U1$ are within the domain of the exponential map of $\eta^{(2)}$.
+We then have: